antmicro/meta-antmicro/system-releases/rdfm-unmatched-demo/README.md

 The `rdfm-unmatched-demo` release is an Over The Air update demo using the `RDFM` for `HiFive Unmatched` board.

+If you wish to try out this system release but don't have access to the hardware, refer to the [Renode demo README](./renode/README.md).

 ## How to use

 ### Building image